framps/raspiBackupDoc/en/src/manual-installation-and-configuration.md

       sudo ln -s /usr/local/bin/raspiBackupInstallUI.sh /usr/local/bin/raspiBackupInstallUI
       ```

-   3. now the installer can be called with `sudo raspiBackupInstallUI` and *raspiBackup* can be configured.
+   3. Now the installer can be invoked with `sudo raspiBackupInstallUI` and *raspiBackup* can be configured.

-3. a restore of a backup should then be carried out,
+3. A restore of a backup should then be carried out,
    to familiarize yourself with how to restore the backup and to test the backup.
    test the backup.
-There is nothing more annoying if, at the time when you need the backup
+There is nothing more annoying if, at the time when you need the backup,
-   you need the backup, you realize that the backup does not contain everything or is even
+   you realize that the backup does not contain everything or is even
    even unusable.

 If you want to install *raspiBackup* on a system that does not have
-Internet access, you must run *2.1* on a system that has an Internet connection.
+internet access, you must run *2.1* on a system that has an internet connection.
-Internet connection.
 Then copy the files to the target system
 and run *2.2* and *2.3* there.
 However, you must bear in mind that
-no notifications can be sent and no notifications from
+no notifications can be sent and you get no notifications from
-notifications from *raspiBackup* for new versions.
+*raspiBackup* for new versions.

 [.status]: translated
 [.source]: https://www.linux-tips-and-tricks.de/de/raspibackupcategoried/538-raspibackup-manuelle-installation